MagTOCml/magtocml.github.io/_project/3-train.md

 ---
 ## Train Machine Learning Models to /Spot and Decode Magazine TOCs

 In the third phase of the **MagTOCml** project, we will use the **MagTOCml** dataset to train #MachineLearning models to spot and decode magazine Table of Contents (TOC) pages.
-Understanding the TOC of a magazine is an important step toward moving the digitization pipeline from a _within-page_ perspective to a _whole-issue_ approach to the txt- and data-mining of these cultural heritage documents.
+Understanding the TOC of a magazine is an important step toward moving the digitization pipeline from a _within-page_ perspective to a _whole-issue_ approach to the text- and data-mining of these cultural heritage documents.